grpc/proposal/A107-tls-private-key-offloading.md

 #### Private Key Signing

 BoringSSL provides an asynchronous API for private key signing, so we will provide an asynchronous, cancellable API using callbacks.
 Thus, this is only supported in gRPC builds with BoringSSL.
-If a `PrivateKeySigner` is used in a non-BoringSSL build, the user should expect failure.
+If a `PrivateKeySigner` is used in a non-BoringSSL build, the user should expect failure when configuring the `PrivateKeySigner` in the `InMemoryCertificateProvider`.

 The implementation of `PrivateKeySigner::Sign` can choose to return synchronously or asynchronously via a callback.
 The implementer must also